 - Chris Ellison

-- Approved for prevention of premature LH surges in women undergoing controlled ovarian stimulation
+- Approved for prevention of premature LH surges in women undergoing controlled ovarian

 - Manufactured by Asta Medica Inc.

 - Indications: Used to prevent postmenopausal osteoporosis